solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

 ---

-### Closing the incident report
+#### Closing the incident report

-After the slashing violation has been processed by the runtime, the initial fee payer may wish to close their `ProofReport` account to reclaim the lamports.
+In a future SIMD the reports will be used for runtime processing.
+This is out of scope, but after this period has passed,  the initial fee payer may wish to close their `ProofReport` account to reclaim the lamports.

 They can accomplish this via the `CloseProofReport` instruction which requires 2 accounts: